Frans-L/Robotikka-RobotUprising17/README.md

 * **Robotikka_AI.c**
     * It's the brain of the robot.
 It solves some challengess automatically by using its sensors.
 * **BluetoothController.c**
-    * It remote controls the robot.
+    * Remote controller of the robot.
 Robotikka_AI will stop running when BluetoothController sends orders over bluetooth.

 ## Requirements: